nhsconnect/FHIR-NRLS-API/pages/explore/resources_overview.md

 	- Authenticated the user using national smartcard authentication, and obtained a the UUID from the user's smartcard (and associated RBAC role from CIS), or
 	- Authenticated the user using an assured local mechanism, and obtained a local user ID and role
 	- And pass this user information in a JSON web token - see [Cross Organisation Audit and Provenance](integration_cross_organisation_audit_and_provenance.html) for details.

+{% include warning.html content="It is not yet clear, whether or not national identity is needed to be established for a client to interact with the NRLS.
+Further elaboration of NRLS consumer and provider authentication scenarios is expected." %}

 - SHALL have previously traced the patient's NHS Number using PDS or an equivalent service.

 <!--
 - Provider/ consumer systems SHALL have gone through accreditation and received an endpoint certificate and associated ASID for the client system.